-As more and more people are working this way, employee communication apps can provide easy, mobile access to corporate information and workplace tools.
+As more and more people are working outside of the traditional office, employee communication apps can provide easy, mobile access to corporate information and workplace tools.
 They are generally targeted for practicality and relevance, and they do a great job of fostering alignment and engagement.

 1. Employee Communication Apps Create a Positive Workplace Culture

-Workplace culture—the ideology at the core of an organization—defines the ability of leaders and employees alike to relate to one another for the common good of all involved.
+Workplace culture - the behaviors at the core of an organization - defines the ability of leaders and employees alike to relate to one another for the common good of all.
 Positive culture fosters loyalty in the workplace.
-It prompts employees to look out for one another; it’s a key to retention and engagement; and it attracts talent.
+It prompts employees to look out for one another.
+It’s a key to retention and engagement.
+And it attracts talent.

 The open communication generated by an effective employee communication app will go a long way toward helping organizations create and sustain mutually agreed cultural values.

 Employee communication apps can help to build a stimulating, dialogue-driven environment that benefits everyone, from remote or frontline workers to C-suite executives.

 Apps can flatten organizational hierarchies and create natural opportunities for workers to share the positive (and negative) aspects of their culture.
 And they ideally generate a cycle of meaningful, motivating conversations and actionable feedback.